 After changing courses several times, Qihoo has become China's largest internet security company.
-“When making VC investments, we consider entrepreneur more than sector,” said Shen.
-“An excellent entrepreneur will find the right sector eventually and figure out the business models that work.”
+“When VCs make investment decisions, they give greater weight to the entrepreneur than to the sector [of the startup’s business],” said Shen.
+“A great entrepreneur will find the right sector eventually and figure out the business models that work.”

 Considering his role as to be the entrepreneur behind the entrepreneurs, Shen respects and believes in the leadership of CEOs of portfolio companies.
 He likes to compares an entrepreneur to a driver behind the wheel and himself as the one on the co-pilot seat examining a map.
 “We tell them where the traffic jams or obstacles are, but they are the ones driving the car.”

 His own experience of building successful businesses enables him to better understand and serve startup founders.
 He would advise them on how to build a management team, which marketing approaches work and how to collaborate across divisions.
-However, “They would offer help upon request, and never interfere with our operations,” said Wang Xing.
+However, “they would offer help when asked, and they’ve never interfered with our operations,” said Wang Xing.

 Living with regrets and changes